Naram-m/NSC/README.md

 # NSC
-The codebase accompyning the paper:
+The codebase accompanying the paper: